jilljenn/slides/ectel2022.md

 $\downarrow$ low distance between real and fake parameters, lower is better (high utility)

 $\leftarrow$ low reidentification score, lower is better (hard to identify)

+- Both Markov and RNN generate datasets with high utility and low reidentification score
+- RNN generates better sentences (Duolingo dataset), see the paper for examples

 <!---
 # Slided bag of events for SNDS